 Do you know that joke about Swedish summer?
 The Swedish summer is the most wonderful day of the year.
 It’s no surprise then that one of the most popular songs in Sweden is Sommaren är kort (the summer is short).

 These are the first two flower beds I made.
 I really want the garden to be a bit wild, so you won’t see formal beds and manicured laws here.
-We do have a wilder part in the back yard, with very old trees and a small hill, so they fit perfectly.
+We have a wilder part in the back yard, with ancient trees and a small hill, so they fit perfectly.

 A bumble bee drilling into a flower of Calamintha nepeta.